- Course Number:

 - Special Fee:

-Course DescriptionUse whole numbers, fractions and decimals to write, manipulate, interpret and solve application and formula problems.
-Concepts will be introduces numerically, graphically, and symbolically, in oral and written form.
-Prerequisites: Placement below MTH 20.
-Placement into RD 80 or higher.
-CASAS score of 221 or higher.
+Course DescriptionIntroduces mathematical concepts numerically, graphically, and symbolically, in oral and written form.
+Covers whole numbers, fractions and decimals to write, manipulate, interpret and solve application and formula problems.
+Recommended: (Placement into RD 80 or higher or CASAS score of 221 or higher) and placement below MTH 20.

 Intended Outcomes for the course